 Don’t let your stunning print go to waste by ignoring composition.
 Choosing your piece of art is just as important as hanging it the right way.
 Follow tried-and-true decorating theories, and use art galleries as your inspiration.

 Make sure to hang your canvas at eye level, and leave enough space on each side to avoid a space that looks cramped.
 Proportions are also essential.
 It’s always better to opt for a larger piece of art than one that looks too small on an expansive wall.
+This is especially true with bigger modern art pieces that really can be the focal point of rooms.

 Pair it With Wallpaper